 - Longwood Gardens: A Longwood Christmas.
 For over the top awesomeness this is the place to go.
 Seriously, you will not believe how gorgeous the Christmas decorations are inside the Conservatory.
 There is a super cool (and cold) holiday fountain show, a great Christmas lights walk, and more!

 - U.S. Botanic Garden.
+(The US Botanic Garden will not be open for this event in 2021).
 This amazing garden has cornered the market on holiday coolness.
 Why?
 Because every year they base their train garden and decorations on a theme and then everything– and I mean everything– is created out of only organic materials.
 It is simply awesome.
 Every year they also make replicas out of all the US Government monuments and landmarks.. again, all organic material.
 It is truly impressive.
 The lines for this annual holiday event can get super long when school is out, so if you can swing a weekday (or early in the season) trip, do it.

 9. Make plans to eat breakfast with Santa Claus